 Therefore you have no excuse, everyone of you who passes judgment, for in that which you judge another, you condemn yourself; for you who judge practice the same things.
 And we know that the judgment of God rightly falls upon those who practice such things.
 (2:1-2)

-Note that Paul’s statement about how those who judge are actually revealing their own faults, mirrors the famous Matthew verse above.
+Note that Paul’s statement about how those who judge being the ones who actually reveal their own faults, mirrors the famous Matthew verse above.
 Later in the epistle he provides a more specific example of judging which is not acceptable:

 Now accept the one who is weak in faith, but not for the purpose of passing judgment on his opinions.
 One person has faith that he may eat all things, but he who is weak eats vegetables only.
 The one who eats is not to regard with contempt the one who does not eat, and the one who does not eat is not to judge the one who eats, for God has accepted him.
 Who are you to judge the servant of another?
 To his own master he stands or falls; and he will stand, for the Lord is able to make him stand.
 (14:1-4)